elventear/quartz-scheduler/readme.txt

 Most of the Java source files are fairly well documented with JavaDOC - consider this your "manual".

-Start by looking at org.quartz.Scheduler.java, org.quartz.Job.java,
+Start by looking at org.quartz.Scheduler, org.quartz.Job,
-org.quartz.JobDetail.java and org.quartz.Trigger.java
+org.quartz.JobDetail and org.quartz.Trigger.

 Examine and run the examples found in the "examples" directory.